 Save time and money by mapping out a route that minimises zigzagging and backtracking.
 Choose strategic one-way flights that always move you forward and maximise your itinerary.

-Factor in travel times too – a cheap flight may not be worth the saving if the timings mean you lose a day in travel.
+Factor in travel times too – a cheap flight may not be worth the savings if the timing means you lose a day in travel.
 KAYAK’s multi-city search tool helps you visualise different destination combinations and compare total travel times.

 Consider swapping out checked luggage for hand luggage and stick with a carry-on.
 It will save time and hassle dropping off and collecting at each airport and will save money if you book a trip across multiple airlines.
 Use the KAYAK fare assistant to track the relative cost of carry-on and checked bags for every flight.